krivenko/libcommute/doc/expression/generator.rst

 - Among operators with the same :math:`S` and index sequence, :math:`S_+` comes first followed by :math:`S_-` and eventually by :math:`S_z`.

-.. enum:: libcommute::spin_component : int
+.. enum:: spin_component : int

   Component of spin operator.